 MicroEJ Architectures are distributed in two different versions:

 - Evaluation Architectures, associated with a software license key.
-Can be downloaded at https://repository.microej.com/architectures/. - Production Architectures, associated with an hardware license key stored on a USB dongle.
-Can be requested to MicroEJ support team support@microej.com.
+They can be downloaded at https://repository.microej.com/architectures/. - Production Architectures, associated with a hardware license key stored on a USB dongle.
+They can be requested to our support team.